pwnela/pwnela.github.com/_posts/2015-03-18-weird-speaking-tips.markdown

 * If you are wearing a button front top, ensure all your buttons are buttoned and aren't puckering/gaping.
 * If you wear super "granola" deodorant like me (no antiperspirant) or are a nervous sweater, *consider* wearing a dark top.
 * If you are going to be speaking on a stage (it's probably worth finding out if this is the case), don't wear a short skirt or hi-lo hem UNLESS wearing REALLY opaque tights.
+* Without some kind of waistband, it can be difficult to fasten a wireless microphone.
+Be aware!
-* If you are wearing a skirt, make sure it isn't tucked into your waist band.
+* If you are wearing a skirt, make sure it isn't tucked into your waistband.
 (I've seen this happen to a speaker. 😑)
 * Go ahead and check for those slipping bra straps (if applicable) while we're at it.
 * Or if you are wearing zippered pants... yeah.
 You know what to do.